MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-uefi-v2-0-weg.md

 The following sections describe components of the firmware used to enable a more secure firmware, and a more secure operating system.
 In the following sections, we’re going to go over highlights of the components and provide pointers and links to existing online resources where available.

-For reference links are provided at the end of each section below.

-### Unified Extensible firmware interface (UEFI)
+### Unified extensible firmware interface (UEFI)

-While Microsoft currently requires UEFI Specification version 2.3.1c, this will eventually be changing in the future to accommodate updates in the more recently updated UEFI specification.
-At the time of this document revision, UEFI 2.7 has not yet been ratified.
+While Microsoft currently requires UEFI Specification version 2.3.1c, this will change in the future to accommodate updates in the more recently updated UEFI specification.
+At this time, UEFI 2.7 has not yet been ratified.

 Open source GitHub/Tianocore (EDK2) source code is awaiting important bug fixes from upcoming UEFI and TCG specifications.
 The specification is describing the potential of the UEFI firmware and how the code should be implemented.
 When implementing UEFI code, please ensure that your source branch is built using the latest bits from the main branch and built using the guidance from the latest UEFI Specification document.